cloudware-ou/active-directory-manager/README.md

 ```

 ### 5. Run the Docker Container
 Make sure that you are executing this step only when necessary table is already created by Spring App.
 Otherwise the program will crash.
+You need to have a working Windows Server with Active Directory enabled for this step.
 Run the container, which will execute the added command with the following command:

 ```bash